 Indeed, it pays to be selective when it comes to financial issues at potential targets, according to our respondents.
 Nearly three-quarters of those surveyed (73%) said they had walked away from a potential healthcare deal at some point, and financial and/or tax issues were the main reason for doing so.

 Broadly speaking, this phenomenon is likely connected to the pursuit of attractive margins.
 Dealmakers may abandon a deal if they conclude that their target’s recent market growth doesn’t look sustainable, or if there are discrepancies in targets’ reported margins.

 Not surprisingly, with the number of interested buyers growing ever larger in the healthcare sector, a quarter of respondents said a shortage of attractive targets (25%) was their biggest financial or market barrier to making acquisitions at present.

 “Excessive competition for targets means that a lot of attention is being concentrated on fewer companies,” said the director of acquisitions and development at a skilled nursing care facilities company.
 “These high-quality targets get noticed and acquired in the market much sooner than others.”

-However, this survey result begs another question: What kinds of targets do buyers find attractive exactly?
+However, this survey result begs another question: What kinds of healthcare targets do M&A buyers find attractive exactly?
 Besides high profit margins, respondents gave a variety of answers, but three major topics emerged.